flutter/website/assets-and-images.md

 [`AssetImage`](https://docs.flutter.io/flutter/services/AssetImage-class.html)
 class in a widget's `build` method.

-For example, your app can load the dark background image from the asset declarations above:
+For example, your app can load the background image from the asset declarations above:

 ```dart